mistodon/pygame_tutorial/tutorials/part1.md

         bird_y += bird_velocity * dt

+        # Stop the velocity if the bird is off-screen
         if bird_y < ceiling_y or bird_y > floor_y:
             bird_velocity = 0

+        # Clamp the bird's position to be on-screen
         bird_y = min( max(ceiling_y, bird_y), floor_y)
 ```